Archives For: 2011

 Presented by Dr. Paul Demers on November 28, 2011 at the Canadian Cancer Research Conference.

-In progress.
-This study will evaluate the associations between polybrominated diphenyl ether (PBDE) exposure and the risk of breast cancer in young women.
+Complete.
+This study evaluated the associations between polybrominated diphenyl ether (PBDE) exposure and the risk of breast cancer in young women.

 The International Agency for Research on Cancer, 2012.

 Completed.
 Our goal is to raise awareness of shiftwork as a probable cancer risk factor, and identify practical interventions that can be used in workplaces to reduce the negative health effects of shiftwork.